 | ||||||||

 One of the first activities Scott became involved with was the Key Club, a community service organization under the Kiwanis Club.
-Scott attended the New York District Key Club Convention at Kutsher's Country Club in 1995, participated in the talent show, and won an award for East Meadow.
-Key Club was a rewarding experience, but Scott was only a member for two years.

 For more than three years, Scott worked in the School Store (Olev HaShalom), eventually become a board member in his junior year.
 Scott made many friends through the school store and took on a lot of responsibility managing items and always creating great displays.
 Scott even convinced his friend Mike Ricci to get involved.
 The School Store was located in Room 101, under the direction of Mrs. Carolyn Carioscia.